linux-integrity/ima-doc/ima-utilities.rst

 UEFI Variables
 ===================================

-Use ``ls -l /sys/firmware/efi/efivars/`` to check for the existance of a UEFI variable.
+Use ``ls -l /sys/firmware/efi/efivars/`` to check for the existence of a UEFI variable.

 This example tests for the MokListTrustedRT variable.